zooxyt/scheme-tutorial/chapters/02_installation.md

 # make install # Install Racket
 ```

-The compiling costs rather long time that is because the progress doen't
+The compiling costs rather long time that is because the progress doesn't
-only compile the Racket itself but also the modules with riched functions.
+only compile the Racket itself but also the modules with rich functions.

 If the steps above been successfully executed,
 racket is already been put in the default executable file searching path.